MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 ## Why configure your Kanban board columns?

 The main reason to configure your team's Kanban board columns is to support your team's workflow and Kanban processes.
-These processes may include triaging work prior to committing to the work, managing handoff from one team member to another&mdash;such as development to test&mdash;managing Work in Progress (WIP), and more.
+These processes may include triaging work before committing to it, managing handoff from one team member to another&mdash;such as development to test&mdash;managing Work in Progress (WIP), and more.

-In addition, you can use your Kanban board to perform the following tasks:
+You can also use your Kanban board to do the following tasks:

 - Visualize work that is in progress and work nearing completion or completed
 - Filter your board to focus on select work based on assignment to a team member or sprint, tags, or parent feature.
 For details, see [Interactively filter backlogs, boards, queries, and plans](../backlogs/filter-backlogs-boards-plans.md)